hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-replica-swift-status.md

 <p style="font-size: small;"> <a href="/helion/openstack/ga/services/object/overview/">&#9664; PREV</a> | <a href="/helion/openstack/services/overview/">&#9650; UP</a> | <a href=" /helion/openstack/ga/services/swift/deployment/"> NEXT &#9654</a> </p>-->

-# Replication Status using Icinga
+# Replica Status using Icinga

-Icinga service, which runs in the Undercloud, helps cloud admin to monitor the disk usage of Swift storage node (s)
+Icinga service, which runs in the Undercloud, helps cloud admin to monitor the duplicated status of the Swift storage node (s)

 ##Prerequisite